Mr-Singh-69/Discord-Bot-Template/README.md

 # This is a template that help you get started with discord bot development.
-#- Actual code you will have to write your self (DIY)
+#-Actual code you will have to write your self (DIY)
 <details>
 <summary> Here's how to set it up!!</summary>
 <br>